jbcodeforce/aws-studies/docs/data/index.md

 ## DynamoDB

 AWS proprietary NoSQL database, Serverless, provisioned capacity, auto scaling, on demand capacity.
-Highly Available, Multi AZ  in an AWS Region by default, Read and Writes are decoupled, and DAX can be used for read cache.
+Fully managed,  Highly Available with replication across multiple AZs  in a AWS Region by default, Read and Writes are decoupled, and DAX can be used for read cache.

 Single digit ms latency, even with increased number of requests.
+Can support millions of requests per second, trillions of row, 100s od TB storage.
 Data is stored on solid-state disks (SSDs).

+It is integrated with IAM for authentication and authorization.

 A table is a collection of items, and each item is a collection of attributes.
 DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility

 The read operations can be eventually consistent or strongly consistent.

 DynamoDB Streams to integrate with AWS Lambda.

+Use case is when the data schema may change overtime.

+There is two capacities modes:

+* provisioned: where you specify and pay for read capacity units and write capacity units.
+Need to plan beforehand.
+Less expensive
+* on-demand: read and writes automatically scale up/down with your workloads.
+Better for unpredictable workloads.
+More expensive.

 ## DocumentDB